Rakdos Madness Pauper Deck Tech & Sideboard Guide

 [cards]{{Trespasser's Curse}}[/cards]

 This card shines against go-wide decks like Elves and Boros Bully, punishing them for playing creatures by draining their life.
 It’s not an auto-include in every meta, but against decks that rely on spamming creatures, it can make a real difference by slowing them down while keeping you alive.
-Also, it can somewhat hate on [card]Broodscale Combo[/card], but it won't entirely shut down the combo.

 [cards]{{Gorilla Shaman}}[/cards]